Introduction to Cyber Attack

 - Do not share personal information online unless you’re sure about the authentication of a legitimate website.
 Also, change passwords regularly.
 Make sure that you’re not using the same password to different websites.

-- Make sure that you are using a website which starts with Secure HTTP(https) extension.
+- Make sure that you are using a website that starts with a Secure HTTP(https) extension.

 - Always download and install software updates for your operating system.